jepetersohn/phase-3-guide/week-1/Readme.md

 - 2p - Welcome to Phase 3
 - pm - [Intro to Rails challenge](https://github.com/sea-lions-2014/intro-to-rails-challenge)
 - 6p
+  - Go through code school's [Rails for Zombies redux](https://www.codeschool.com/courses/rails-for-zombies-redux) and [Rails for Zombies 2](https://www.codeschool.com/courses/rails-for-zombies-2).
+Some of it might be repetitive, just skip/skim.
+The main focus today is to expose yourselves to as many Rails 'things' as possible.
+Tomorrow we start building.
   - Prepare rails related questions based on your intro to rails challenge.
-  - Get ready for testing(readings-discussions/rspec.md).
+  - Get ready for testing: readings-discussions/rspec.md

 ### Day 2 - Build an app and test it